Getting Started on Slurm#

 SkyPilot will submit a job to your Slurm cluster using

-sbatch.To run on a specific Slurm cluster, use the
+sbatch.To run on a specific Slurm cluster or partition, use the

 Viewing cluster status#